claudio-silva/grunt-angular-builder/README.md

 To setup a debug build of your project, run the command:
 `grunt debug`

-> If you want to minify/optimize your build files, or use javascript/css preprocessors, you can add the respective tasks to the `release` task list.
+> If you wish to minify/optimize your build files, or use javascript/css preprocessors, you can add the respective tasks to the `release` task list.

 #### A more sophisticated config